0% Interest Credit Cards

 What credit score do you need for interest-free credit?

 If your credit rating is above average, you're more likely to be eligible for a 0% purchase credit card.
-You don't need a perfect credit history to be approved for these cards; however, the poorer credit rating you have, the lower credit limits and shorter interest-free periods you may be offered.
+You don't need a perfect credit history to be approved for these cards; however, the poorer your credit rating, the lower the credit limits and shorter interest-free periods you may be offered.

 If your credit rating is below average, you may not be eligible for a 0% purchase credit card.
-If this is the case, you may need to work on improving your credit history.
+If this is the case, you may need to improve your credit history.

 Can you extend the interest-free period on a credit card?

-In most cases, 0% offers are for a set period and can't be extended once it's about to expire.
+In most cases, 0% offers are for a set period and can't be extended when it's about to expire.

-You can transfer your balance from an expiring 0% credit card onto a new one to extend the benefits and avoid paying interest, but you’ll likely pay a fee.
+You can transfer your balance from an expiring 0% credit card onto a new one using a balance transfer credit card to extend the benefits and avoid paying interest, but you’ll likely pay a fee.

 Why do companies offer 0% APR?

-Credit card companies have 0% credit card offers as an introductory offer to entice new customers.
-Eventually, a 0% period ends, meaning you'll start paying interest on your outstanding balance, which is how card issuers make money.
+Credit card companies have 0% credit card deals as an introductory offer to entice new customers.
+Eventually, the 0% period will end, meaning you'll start paying interest on your outstanding balance, which is how card issuers make money.

 Is 0% APR good for your credit score?